MariamSamirKeddees/docker_k8s/README.md

 - created a NodePort service from app1
 - created an initContainer within the deployment to check if the html file exists in the pv, if not it copies the file to it.
+- enabled the minikube ingress addon to install the nginx ingress controller